Arthur C. Helton

 Alex Lewis, a 2011 Helton Fellow from Rutgers University-Newark, worked at a children’s home called Akany Avoko in Madagascar

-Since its founding the Helton Fellowship Program has supported more than 80 young lawyers pursue projects on four continents, expanding the capacity of dozens of international and non-governmental organizations.
+Since its founding the Helton Fellowship Program has enabled more than 80 young lawyers to pursue projects on four continents, expanding the capacity of dozens of international and non-governmental organizations.